ros2/ros2_documentation/source/Concepts/Intermediate/About-Executors.rst

 Historically, both the Single and Multi-threaded executors, while simple enough in their implementation and how to reason about their execution, `were a significant performance bottleneck. <https://discourse.openrobotics.org/t/the-ros-2-c-executors/38296>`_

 Available in Lyrical Luth onward, the `EventsCBGExecutor <https://github.com/ros2/rclcpp/blob/rolling/rclcpp/include/rclcpp/executors/events_cbg_executor/events_cbg_executor.hpp>`_ is the result of years of work towards reducing the CPU overhead compared to existing executors.
-Instead of the wait sets, it utilizes an *events queue* to process ready events.
+Instead of the wait sets, it utilizes a *first-in first-out events queue* to process ready events.
 It builds off the core idea that you don't pay for what you're not using, because rather than polling for changes on entities, an entity will enqueue an event to be processed *only when it becomes ready*.

 The Callback Group Events Executor is a drop-in replacement for the Multi-Threaded Executor.